 Vehicle safety applies to all field personnel, contractors, subcontractors, and visitors operating motor vehicles on the Site.
 Only those individuals trained in safe operation and authorized by the employer may operate such equipment.
 Seat belts shall be provided and worn on all equipment where rollover protection is installed, and employees shall be instructed in their use.
 (CCR, Title 8, §3653 and, §1596).
-Reference PG&Es Code of Safe Practices Section 3 in Appendix H.
+Reference PG&Es Code of Safe Practices Section 3 in Appendix I. As per PG&E's Journey Management directive contractors must include a Journey Management and Trip Risk Assessment Checklist within their PHSP, see attached in Appendix W.